joshua-isak/reverse-hash/README.md

 time:  10m24.0585467s
 ```

-Input is the input string that was hashed, producing an output in hexadecimal and raw ASCII.
+Input is the string that was hashed, producing an output in hexadecimal and raw ASCII.